tpq/propr/README.md

             p = 100) # used by updateCutoffs
 ```

-You can determine the "signficance" of proportionality using a built-in permutation procedure.
-It tells estimates the false discovery rate (FDR) for any cutoff.
-This method can take a while to run, but is parallelizable.
+You can determine the “signficance” of proportionality using a built-in
+permutation procedure.
+It tells estimates the false discovery rate (FDR)
+for any cutoff.
+This method can take a while to run, but is
+parallelizable.

 ``` r
 updateCutoffs(pr,